Tango: Comparison of techniques

 There is a closed position as in other types of ballroom dance, but it differs significantly between types of tango.
 In Tango from the River Plata region, the "close embrace" involves continuous contact at the full upper body, but not the legs.
 In American Ballroom tango, the "close embrace" involves close contact in the pelvis or upper thighs, but not the upper body.
 Followers are instructed to thrust their hips forward, but pull their upper body away and shyly look over their left shoulder when they are led into a "corte".

 In tango from the River Plate region, the open position, the legs may be intertwined and hooked together, in the style of Pulpo (the Octopus).
 In Pulpo's style, these hooks are not sharp, but smooth ganchos.

-In Tango from the River Plata, Uruguay and Argentina, the ball or toe of the foot may be placed first.
+In tango from the River Plate, the ball or toe of the foot may be placed first.
 Alternatively, the dancer may take the floor with the entire foot in a cat-like manner.
-In the International style of Tango, "heel leads" (stepping first onto the heel, then the whole foot) are used for forward steps.
+In the international style of tango, "heel leads" (stepping first onto the heel, then the whole foot) are used for forward steps.

-Ballroom tango steps stay close to the floor, while the River Plata Tango (Uruguayan and Argentine) includes moves such as the boleo (allowing momentum to carry one's leg into the air) and gancho (hooking one's leg around one's partner's leg or body) in which the feet travel off the ground.
+Ballroom tango steps stay close to the floor, while the River Plate tango (Uruguayan and Argentine) includes moves such as the boleo (allowing momentum to carry one's leg into the air) and gancho (hooking one's leg around one's partner's leg or body) in which the feet travel off the ground.
 Both Uruguayan and Argentine tango features other vocabulary foreign to ballroom, such as the parada (in which the leader puts his foot against the follower's foot), the arrastre (in which the leader appears to drag or be dragged by the follower's foot), and several kinds of sacada (in which the leader displaces the follower's leg by stepping into her space).